Trump rally shooting witness says he saw rifle-toting man ‘crawling up the roof’ before Secret Service ‘blew his head off’

 “I knew immediately that something was wrong in that I heard a whizzing sound, shots, and immediately felt the bullet ripping through the skin,” he said.

 The shooting left one spectator dead and another two critically injured.
-Law enforcement officials said that a Secret Service sniper killed the shooter.
+Law enforcement officials said that a Secret Service sniper killed the shooter, who was outside the security perimeter.

+The shooting is being considered an assassination attempt, law enforcement said, and an investigation has been launched.

+The FBI identified the gunman as Thomas Matthew Crooks, a 20-year-old resident of Bethel Park, Pennsylvania.

 The witness, who was wearing a red Trump 2024 visor, told the BBC that it was “absolutely” clear the shooter — who he said was clad in “muted colors,” like “tan, tight clothing” — was killed.

-Note: This article has been updated